 Continuous Learning

 Although the consultative salesperson knows a lot, they learn from every interaction and all the clients they have helped.
-Learning is what makes successful salespeople.
+This continuous learning is what makes successful salespeople, especially when supported by effective consultative sales coaching.
 Keeping a journal can help you process your experiences and apply them to future deals.

 If you are not already possessed by the consultative mind, the most important initiative is learning.
 Every consultative salesperson had to learn to be consultative.